Covid-19 Frequently Asked Questions

 Some people at St Ursula’s will be self-isolating because they have been a direct close contact of someone who has tested positive outside of school.
-If the people that have been asked to self-isolate get tested and it comes back negative, are they allowed back into school before the 14 days is up?
+If the people that have been asked to self-isolate get tested and it comes back negative, are they allowed back into school before their isolation period finishes?

-No. Public Health England have been clear that even with a negative test, the individuals must remain self-isolating for 14 days in case they develop symptoms after the test was taken.
+No. Public Health England have been clear that even with a negative test, the individuals must remain self-isolating for the full amount of time in case they develop symptoms after the test was taken.

 What will happen if you have a confirmed case?

 As soon as we are informed, we will contact Public Health England.
 They will work to identify who the individual who has tested positive has had direct contact with.
 They will then inform the school who needs to self-isolate.
-As soon as we have this information, we will inform the parents/carers of the students who Public Health England instruct to isolate for 14 days.
+As soon as we have this information, we will inform the parents/carers of the students who Public Health England instruct to isolate.
 We will then update our wider community.

 As you might expect, we will not be releasing the name(s) of anyone who tests positive in respect to their privacy.

-If you have a confirmed case of COVD-19, will the school be closed?
+If you have a confirmed case of Covid-19, will the school be closed?

 My daughter is in KS3 so she is having all of her lessons in her form group.
-If there is a confirmed case in my daughter’s year group but not my daughter’s form group, will she be sent home to self-isolate for 14 days?
+If there is a confirmed case in my daughter’s year group but not my daughter’s form group, will she be sent home to self-isolate?

 If there is a confirmed case at St Ursula’s, should I get my child tested as a precaution?

 We believe that tests are only available to those with symptoms.
-If your daughter develops symptoms, she should not come to school.
-You should get a test and your household should self-isolate for 14 days from the start of the symptoms.
+If your child develops symptoms, she should not come to school.
+You should get a test and your household should self-isolate from the start of the symptoms.

 Have you got increased cleaning?